 Lastly, the Head of the Internal Audit Department (who oversees checks, analysis, assessments and recommendations concerning the design and operation of Eni's internal control and risk management system) and the Board Secretary and Corporate Governance Counsel (Company Secretary) report to the Board of Directors and, on its behalf, to the Chairman.

-The chart below shows Eni's activities 10.
+The chart below shows Eni's activities8.

-- (6) Figures at December 31, 2018.
+- (6) Figures at December 31, 2019.

-- (7) Since July 1st, 2017.
+- (7) Since July 1, 2017.

-- (8) Since September 18, 2018

-- (9) Since January 1st, 2019.

-- [10] For more information, please refer to the "Company" section of the Company's website and the Annual Report.
+- [8] For more information, please refer to the Company's website and the Annual Report.